Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Data type: Object

 An object can be thought of as a collection of properties.
-These properties can be values of any type, including numbers, text strings, other objects, and functions, which can enable building complex and dynamic data structures.
+These properties can be values of any type, including numbers, text strings, arays, other objects, and functions, which can enable the building of complex and dynamic data structures.
 Arrays and objects are very similar; in fact arrays are a type of object, which only have numeric indexes, and have a defined order (array[0] to array[lastone], and allow gaps in the indices (ie. undefined parts of the array), and a few other subtleties.

 Here we will cover just the basics of objects, with static members.
 Further down we will add function calls, ie. "methods" to objects, which allows us to create dynamic objects which provide the functionality called "classes" in other languages.